stakater/mto-docs/content/learn/kubernetes-multi-tenancy.md

 ### Is namespace-based multi-tenancy secure enough?

-For tenants inside one organization's trust boundary — teams, departments, contracted customers — yes, provided RBAC, quota, network policy and admission control are actually enforced rather than documented.
-For genuinely untrusted or hostile tenants, a shared API server is a shared attack surface and you want separate control planes.
+For tenants who hold cluster credentials, it is sufficient when they are not adversarial — teams, departments, contracted customers — provided RBAC, quota, network policy and admission control are actually enforced rather than documented.
+For adversarial tenants with API access, a shared API server is a shared attack surface and you want separate control planes.

+For tenants who never receive cluster credentials, the question does not arise in the same form: they cannot reach the API server, so the boundary that matters is the one your product layer enforces.

 ### What is the difference between soft and hard multi-tenancy?